microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaContactDirectReport.md

 Get-EntraBetaContactDirectReport -ObjectId $Contact.ObjectId
 ```

 This example shows how to retrieve direct reports for an organizational contact.

-You can use `Get-EntraBetaContact` cmdlet to retrieve an organizational contact.
+You can use the command `Get-EntraBetaContact` to get organizational contact.

 - `-ObjectId` parameter specifies the contact object ID.